LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       A word or basic symbol of a language.

    identity
-      Property of an entity that distinguishes it from every other entity.
+      Property of an :term:`entity` that distinguishes it from every other entity.
       The identifier of an entity is its functor (i.e. its name and arity), which must be unique.
 Object and :term:`category` identifiers can be atoms or compound terms.
 Protocol identities must be atoms.
 All Logtalk entities (objects, protocols, and categories) share the same namespace.

    inheritance
-      An entity inherits predicate directives and clauses from related entities.
+      An :term:`entity` inherits :term:`predicates directives <predicate directive>` and clauses from related entities.
 In the particular case of objects, when an object extends other object, we have prototype-based inheritance.
       When an object specializes or instantiates another object, we have class-based inheritance.
 See also :term:`public inheritance`,
       :term:`protected inheritance`, and :term:`private inheritance`.

    private inheritance